 The three-cut pork BBQ plays on our classic and staple street fare that is the Pinoy BBQ by using three different cuts of pork (kasim, pigue, and liempo) brushed with reduced pork bone broth in a process that takes 12 hours to do.
 Cooked over wood and charcoal then served with coconut cider vinegar.

 The meat is tender, smoky and savory.
-Dip it in the coconut cider vinegar for maximum flavor.
+Dip it in the coconut cider vinegar for most flavor.
 Served with Silog.
-Chicharon, Toyo rice, garlic and egg yolk.
+Chicharon, Toyo rice, garlic, and egg yolk.

 Grilled Belly and Loin

 Twist play on our classic Bangusilog.
-It’s ridiculous how perfectly the bangus (milkfish) was cooked.
+It’s ridiculous how perfectly the bangus (milkfish) was cooked perfectly.
 Served on a bed of spinach, while the silog’s sticky rice, raw egg, and crispy fish skin make for an exciting amalgam of flavors and textures.

 We had the Grilled Cassava cake over charcoal.
 Smokey and not too sweet.
 Delectable and simple preparation.

 The Dulce de Leche Chocolate with Patis was very interesting in terms of the use of ingredients and texture play.
 Elements of sweetness, bitterness, and saltiness were present in each drop.

 Pineapple and Smoked Coconut is made with layers of coconut cream mousse, pineapple gelée, pineapple granita, garnished with a cadena de amore flower.
 We were instructed to make sure to sink our spoons to the very bottom of the bowl, and get all layers as we dig in.
 Velvety, naturally sweet coconut cream hits you as it hits the tongue, followed by a subtle introduction of acid from the granita melting in your mouth, then the gelée helps marry in the coconut and pineapple together, similar to a piña colada, but more defined in flavor and very refreshing.